Assistant Professor of Biology

 BA 1990 (Psychobiology) University of California, Santa Cruz

 PhD 2005 (Environmental Biology) University of Massachusetts, Boston

-Lisa Kerr Lobel is an assistant professor in the Department of Math and Science.
-She is also director of the Colleges of the Fenway Center for Sustainability and the Environment.
+Lisa Kerr Lobel is an assistant professor of Biology in the Department of Math and Science.
+Dr. Lobel is also a Visiting Researcher in the Biology Department at Boston University.
+She served as the director of the Colleges of the Fenway Center for Sustainability and the Environment from 2013 - 2015.

 As a marine and environmental biologist, Dr. Lobel's primary research interests focus on impacts of human induced changes in aquatic environments.
 Specifically, she is interested in understanding contaminant effects on development, reproduction and growth in aquatic organisms and how these can be used as indicators of environmental health.
 Her current research projects focus on marine conservation and include documenting patterns of diversity in the unique ecological region offshore of Belize.
 She is also a scuba instructor and active in the scientific diving community.